inet-framework/inet-tutorials/visualization/doc/step12.rst

    :start-at: [Config Visualization12]
    :end-before: # turning off transmissions and receptions

-Physical link activity is displayed by ``PhysicalLinkVisualizer``.
+Physical link activity is displayed by :ned:`PhysicalLinkVisualizer`.
 By setting ``displayLinks`` to *true*, we enable displaying physical link activity.
 By default, all packets and all nodes are considered for the visualization.
 In this step, we want to display physical link activity